s-unsworth/RTF-to-PDF-Converter/README.md

 # RTF-to-PDF-Converter
-Converts RTF Files to PDF using Python and comtypes
+This project allows you to convert RTF Files to PDF using Python and the comtypes library

 ## Set-up
 1. Install Python 3.9+